LucaRomano2/In-kernel-Cuckoo-Hashing/README.md

 - These are the supported operations:

-   \- Determine whether a key is stored (if so, output its value) or not.
+   \- Determine whether a key is stored (if so, return its value) or not.

    `echo "key" | sudo tee /sys/kernel/cuckoo_hash/get>/dev/null`